emilyng/Metis-Project-03/README.md

 # NYT Best Seller Predictor
-## Metis Project-03

-For my Metis Project 3 I built a model that predicts whether a book will become a New York times bestseller.
-The features I included in the modeling are:
+Model predicts whether a book will become a New York times bestseller.
+The features used for the model are:

 - Number of Pages
 - Title